About Dr. Wagner

 THIS PAGE IS UNDER CONSTRUCTION

 As a kid growing up near Cleveland, Ohio I remember being an avid sports fan.
 Reflecting back, it is clear that my passion for competing in and following sports was my way of coping with the reality of being an anxious kid who struggled in school.
 One of the few classes that I managed to do well in was Language Arts, where I discovered at a relatively early age that I had an interest and, according to one of my teachers, "a natural flair" for creative writing.

 Because of my history of academic struggles, I believe many people were surprised, confused, and even somewhat skeptical, when I announced my intentions of going to college.
 However, I believe it made a bit more sense when I shared my vision of going to Kent State University and majoring in journalism with the goal of one day becoming a sportswriter.
 Still, though, the unspoken question lingered: how could an unmotivated kid who struggled just to survive high school manage to succeed in college?
 I must admit that, at that time, even I was curious about how this script would unfold.

 In August of 1985, feeling anxious and unprepared, I journeyed south to attend Kent State University.
-Despite my continued lack of motivation and focus, I managed to complete my freshman year.
-During my sophmore year, I contacted The Daily Kent Stater, the university newspaper, and was thrilled to be given the opportunity to be the "beat writer" for the Kent State ice hockey team.
+Despite my continued lack of motivation and focus, I managed to complete my Freshman year.
+The following year, I contacted The Daily Kent Stater, the university newspaper, and was thrilled to be given the opportunity to be the "beat writer" for the Kent State ice hockey team.
 In 1987, I was with the hockey team returning from a game in Dearborn, Michigan when our bus crashed near the border of Toledo.
 I had absolutely no idea at the time how this bus wreck would, ultimately, change the trajectory of my entire life.